garrandall/popular-music-data/tracks/funkorama-redman.md

 I never pull my pants up, I'm nutty like Planters
 My style gets Death like Row or Def like Jeff
 Def like Jam or Squad, or death like Meth
 One two!
-Big up to my niggaz on one deuce
+Big up to my niggas on one deuce
 That cocks snaps and busts back at the boys in... rrrrrah!
 With weed for you!
 Who says I can't burn shit up just like Lisa Lopez?